 Sussex County remains a key destination for New Jersey residents seeking a balance of lifestyle and value, with an average effective tax rate of approximately 2.38%.
-Our 2026 Sussex County Property Tax Calculator utilizes the 2025 Certified Abstract of Ratables to provide precision-based estimates for homeowners in Newton, Sparta, and Vernon.
-By analyzing local municipal, school, and open space levies, we offer the transparency required to navigate the April 1st tax appeal deadline with confidence and accuracy.
+Our 2026 Sussex County Property Tax Calculator utilizes the 2025 Certified Abstract of Ratables to provide precision based estimates for homeowners in Newton, Sparta, and Vernon.
+By analyzing local municipal, school, and open space levies, we offer the transparency required to meet the April 1st tax appeal deadline with confidence and accuracy.

 Sussex County Property Tax Benchmarking & Regional Analysis